Code-Institute-Submissions/return-my-coffee/README.md

 - To fix null errors in the console, I looked to [this Stack Overflow post](https://stackoverflow.com/questions/26107125/cannot-read-property-addeventlistener-of-null)

-- To animate the progress bar timer, I based my code of [this source](https://www.coding.academy/blog/how-to-create-a-smooth-animated-progress-bar)
+- To animate the progress bar timer, I looked to [this source](https://www.coding.academy/blog/how-to-create-a-smooth-animated-progress-bar)

-- The pulsing animation for the 'Start Game' button in Frogger was based upon [this Codepen source](https://codepen.io/seansean11/pen/dhwzj)
+- The pulsing animation for the 'Start Game' button before all games was based upon [this Codepen source](https://codepen.io/seansean11/pen/dhwzj)

 - The code to make the animated clock in each game was taken from [this Codepen source](https://codepen.io/MyXoToD/pen/psLen)

 ### Content

-- All content was written by the developer
+- All content was written by the developer.

 - However, please note that the games would not exist without the tutorial guides from the following channels: